I have a confession to make.

 You may not realize it, but you make the same choice on a regular basis.
-The choice confronts you when you argue … or when your spouse doesn’t respond to your romantic overtures … or when you must decide who puts the kids to bed at night … or when you want to bake a batch of cookies and your spouse makes you feel guilty about your weight.
-Is my mate my enemy?
+The choice confronts you when you argue … or when your spouse doesn’t respond to your romantic overtures … or when you must decide who puts the kids to bed at night.
+Is my spouse my enemy?
 Or a gift from God?

 A life-changing perspective

 If you’ve been to a Weekend to Remember® marriage getaway, you probably recognized the phrase I’ve been using: “My spouse is not my enemy.”
 It’s one of the key concepts from the conference, and I’ve always been intrigued by the number of people who mention this statement on their evaluation forms after the event is over.